radcamp/radcamp.github.io/NYC2023/index.md

-# Welcome to RadCamp 2023 - The New York City Edition
+# Welcome to RADcamp 2023 - The New York City Edition

 Part I - Wet lab (3RAD protocol)
 Week of May 15th 2023